mantasu/glasses-detector/README.md

 Almost every dataset will have `train`, `val` and `test` sub-directories.
 These splits for _classification_ datasets are further divided to `<category>` and `no_<category>`, for _detection_ - to `images` and `annotations`, and for _segmentation_ - to `images` and `masks` sub-sub-directories.
 By default, all the images are `256x256`.

+> [!NOTE]
-> **Note**: instead of downloading the datasets manually one-by-one, here is a [Kaggle Dataset](https://www.kaggle.com/datasets/mantasu/glasses-detector) that you could download which already contains everything.
+> Instead of downloading the datasets manually one-by-one, here is a [Kaggle Dataset](https://www.kaggle.com/datasets/mantasu/glasses-detector) that you could download which already contains everything.

 <details>